Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Automated Deployments: Automate the deployment process to various environments.

-- Approval Gates: Implement manual approval steps in your pipeline for critical stages (e.g., deployment to production) to ensure human oversight.
+- Approval Gates: Implement manual approval steps for critical stages (e.g., deployment to production) to ensure human oversight.

-- Rollback Strategy: Have a clear plan and capability to quickly revert to a previous stable state if a deployment introduces critical issues.
+- Rollback Strategy: Have a clear plan to quickly revert to a previous stable state if a deployment introduces critical issues.

 6. Deployment Best Practices